JetBrains/amper/docs/GradleMigration.md

 # Step 5.
 Migrate settings

-Settings like Kotlin language version, Java target/source version, Android sdk versions could be moved to the `settings:` section in the Module Manifest.
+Settings like Kotlin language version, Java release version, Android sdk versions could be moved to the `settings:` section in the Module Manifest.
 E.g. for the following Gradle script:

 ```kotlin